 873 Pecan Road - Reduced to \$479,900 Gentleman's farm located in Glennville GA 25 minutes to Ft.
 Stewart.
 Approximately 39 acres of land has 52 mature pecan trees!!!
 This property offers an in ground pool, 2 stocked ponds, and deer galore.
 This charming 4 bedroom 3.5 bath home has a large family room with fireplace for those chilly nights.
 Home features a central vacuum system safe room, winding staircase, and wood floors.Roof is only 10 years old.
 Call us today for a personal tour.
-Jimmy Shanken, Coldwell Banker Holtzman,REALTORS, 912-368-4300 or 912-977-4733 or email jimmy. shanken@coldwellbanker.com
+Jimmy Shanken, Coldwell Banker Holtzman, REALTORS, 912-368-4300 or 912-977-4733 or email jimmy. shanken@coldwellbanker.com

-31316 - \$289,900 Take a look at this great deal!
+150 Godfrey Road SE Ludowici, GA 31316 - \$289,900 Take a look at this great deal!
 2 for the price of 1.
 Buy this custom 3 bedroom 2 bath home and get a free double wide mobile home.
-Home features a Florida room, fenced yard, playground, in-ground pool, and workshop.
+Home features a Florida room, fenced yard, playground , in-ground pool, and workshop.
 This 4.95 acres of land also includes a double-wide 2009 mobile home manufactured by Cavalier Homes.
-Conveniently located outside the city limits which means no city taxes!
-This is a rare find and a must see!
-Jimmy Shanken, Coldwell Banker Holtzman, REALTORS, 912-368-4300 or 912-977-4733 or email jimmy. shanken@coldwellbanker.com
+Conveniently located outside 303 Lincoln Way NE Ludowici, GA 31316 - \$196,512 Gorgeous 4 bedroom 2 bath home sits on 0.62 acres of land in the Crawford Subdivision.
+Home features an open family room and dining room, an eat in kitchen with large pantry, and vinyl flooring.
+Other interior features include a gas log fireplace, wood cabinets, and a large master bedroom with walk-in closet.
+Home offers a 10x10 storage building, curved back porch, and a 2 car garage.
+Conveniently located about 15 minutes to Ft.
+Stewart.
+Call us to schedule your personal tour today!
+Jimmy Shanken, Coldwell Banker Holtzman, REALTORS, 912-368-4300 or 912-977-4733 or email jimmy shanken@coldwellbanker.com